feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

-If you don't want to add the Feast Python SDK as a dependency, or your feature retrieval service is written in a non-Python language, Feast can deploy a simple feature server on serverless infrastructure (eg, AWS Lambda, Google Cloud Function) for you.
+If you don't want to add the Feast Python SDK as a dependency, or your feature retrieval service is written in a non-Python language, Feast can deploy a simple feature server on serverless infrastructure (eg, AWS Lambda, Google Cloud Run) for you.
 This service will provide an HTTP API with JSON I/O, which can be easily used with any programming language.

 [Read more about this feature](../reference/alpha-aws-lambda-feature-server.md)